-Talk to your doctor or pharmacist before taking this medicine if you:
+You should discuss your treatment with your doctor or pharmacist before taking Ibuprofen 200mg Tablets if you:

-- are elderly because you may be at more risk of having serious side effects, particularly stomach problems - have or have suffered from asthma or have allergies - have liver or kidney problems - have stomach or bowel disorders including Crohn's disease or a condition known as ulcerative colitis - have Systemic Lupus Erythematosus (SLE) an illness which affects your immune system.
-It causes joint pains, skin changes and problems with other parts of your body - have heart problems including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries), or any kind of stroke (including 'mini-stroke' or transient ischaemic attack "TIA") - have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or if you are a smoker - have an infection please see heading 'Infections' below.
+- are elderly because you may be at more risk of having serious side effects, particularly stomach problems - have or have suffered from asthma, or have allergies - have liver or kidney problems - have stomach or bowel disorders including Crohn's disease or a condition known as ulcerative colitis - have Systemic Lupus Erythematosus (SLE) an illness which affects your immune system.
+It causes joint pains, skin changes and problems with other parts of your body - have heart problems including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries), or any kind of stroke (including 'mini-stroke' or transient ischaemic attack "TIA") - have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or you are a smoker - have an infection please see heading 'Infections' below.